-If you’re not happy doing that work, you’re not going to thrive as a professional and you’re not going to serve in your highest capacity as a human being.
+If you’re not happy doing that work, you’re not going to thrive as a professional.
+Also, you’re not going to serve in your highest capacity as a human being.
 So, you want to make sure that the work you do on a daily basis is not only in support of the company you work for, but in support of your constitutional makeup – your personality, your mission in life and what you’re really passionate about.
 Going after these roles just because you have tech skills and there’s great pay may be a little short-sighted in the end.

 I know because I did that back in 2012…

 When I had the skills and opportunities, I realized that I would not enjoy being a data scientist AT ALL.
 I need to do something where I can see a visceral positive impact from my work.
 I need to feel like I am having a positive impact on the lives of others.
 In order to feel that, I need to be in a lot closer contact with people than a data scientist role can offer me.